 Bend is a hot destination.
-Located in Southern Oregon, there is plenty of sunshine, mountains and gorgeous scenery.
+Located in Central Oregon, there is plenty of sunshine, mountains and gorgeous scenery.
 Bend is home to plenty of hiking trails, dog parks and biking paths, so there is no excuse not to get some exercise while you’re visiting Bend.
 Bend has over 300 days of sunshine a year, but can reach close to 2 feet of snow during the winter.
 Bend is easily one of our favorite places to explore in Oregon.
 There’s so much to see and do, and the scenery is just amazing.
 You can never run out of things to do in Bend, Oregon but here are the most important ones.

 What You'll Find in This Post